KhaelK138/KhaelK138.github.io/markdown/RedTeamingCCDC.md

     - `interactive` to turn it into a normal session
 - Armory:
   - Install all with `armory install all`
-  - Sharphound: `sharp-hound-4 -- '-c all,GPOLocalGroup'`shs
+  - Sharphound: `sharp-hound-4 -- '-c all,GPOLocalGroup'`

 **Killing Services**
 - Soft breaks: